norcams/docs-enduser/docs/security-groups.rst

 +----------------------------+-------------+------------------------------+

-In addition, the login services at UiO and UiB is also useful to know when create security group rules:
+In addition, the login services at UiO and UiB is also useful to know when creating security group rules:

 **UiO login hosts**
   * IPv4: